peaceful-james/caint/README.md

 So I made "Caint", just to keep the show on the road.

+## Features

+- Bulk-translate locale-scoped PO files in a single step
+- See how "complete" a particular locale is.
+- Easily find missing translations (they are at the top of a locale's page).
+- Absolutely nothing else.

 ### What people are saying about `caint`:

 > "Untested, inefficient and hacky."